bitsofcotton/p0/README.md

 # Tips
 There exists non lebesgue mesuarable set if axiom of choice with the set of greater or equal to aleph_1.
 This can be described in computer with covering a piece of paper completely with writing, even in algorithm meaning.
 But if so, the algorithm will be non-deterministic nor only the small finite series we can get.
 Otherwise, I have no idea the functions described in upto aleph_0 with constitutive method which is on non lebesgue mesuarable set.
 So it would be greately appreciated if you know such set especially described in projection of infinite group combinations.

+# Tips
+If original function is some n-markov or just continuous, they have invariant structure on short ranges.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing